hridoyhub/TypeTalk-AI-NVDA-Addon/README.md

   Speak in your native language and instantly convert it into English or any supported target language.

 - Smart Punctuation
-  Automatically inserts punctuation to improve readability and sentence flow.
+  Automatically inserts punctuation to enhance readability and sentence flow.

 - Voice-Based Text Input
-  Fast and accurate speech-to-text optimized for NVDA users.
+  Fast and accurate speech-to-text optimized specifically for NVDA users.

 ---

 ## 🎯 Who Is It For?

 - Visually impaired users who rely on NVDA
-- Developers, students, and professionals
+- Students, developers, and professionals
 - Users who prefer voice-based text input
-- Anyone seeking faster and more accurate typing using speech
+- Anyone looking to improve typing speed and accuracy through speech

 ---